 In addition to the pure API implementation, this library features a number of high-level classes to make the development of bots easy and straightforward.
 These classes are contained in the telegram.ext submodule.

-As of 23.
-July 2017, all types and methods of the Telegram Bot API 3.2 are supported.
+All types and methods of the Telegram Bot API 3.4 are supported.

 You can install or upgrade python-telegram-bot with:

 $ pip install python-telegram-bot --upgrade

 Or you can install from source with:

 $ git clone https://github.com/python-telegram-bot/python-telegram-bot --recursive $ cd python-telegram-bot $ python setup.py install

 In case you have a previously cloned local repository already, you should initialize the added urllib3 submodule before installing with: